This post may contain affiliate links, which help keep this content free. (Full disclosure)

 What Cauliflower Stuffing Is Like

 This cauliflower stuffing is probably my favorite healthy makeover when it comes to low carb Thanksgiving side dishes.
 That’s saying a lot!
-I’ve accumulated quite a few holiday recipes already, and really do love so many of them.

 Of course, you’ll still want to make the other classics.
 Those would be cranberry sauce, green bean casserole, (low carb) sweet potato casserole, and keto sugar-free pecan pie – obviously.
 Low carb stuffing was the logical choice for the next one to recreate.